mayank-prasoon/gamedesign.github.io/_posts/how-to-build-a-dialog-system-without-selling-your-soul/2020-08-29-how-to-build-a-dialog-system-without-selling-your-soul.md

 *(you might feel a bit conflicted as Iam comparing these two game even though they are so different, Just bare with me by end of this you will have a really good picture of what i'm trying to say)*

-Other than the fact that both of them were trying hard to shove same philosophy(humanity and empathy) down your troat, there are quite a bit of other similarities between them.
+Other than the fact that both of them were trying hard to shove same philosophy (humanity and empathy) down your throat, there are quite a bit of other similarities between them.

 - Both of the game had linear gameplay even though the narrative was branching.
-- both of them fall under the interactive media category rather than a game (a pseudo-game to be honest)
+- both of them fall under the interactive media category rather than an actual game (a pseudo-game to be honest)

 #### Hub Type